 Bruce and Mary-Beth Phillips moved into their Eastport haven three years ago after their unit was entirely redone.
 They purchased it in 2012 and spent a year on renovations and interior design.
 As condo residents, they have two docks and access to the building’s swimming pool.

 They converted the open loft to an addition on the second floor.
-The couple also tore out the original winding staircase and had one built more suited to their lifestyle.
+The couple also tore out the original winding staircase and had one built more suited to their lifestyle, there are also several ways on how professional stairlifts for curved stairs can help you during your remodeling projects.
 Apter built the staircase to more easily enable the Phillips to age in place.
 The treads are wider than average so a climber can place his or her entire foot on each tread.
 The risers are shorter; there is less of an angle for hips and knees, making it an easier ascent and descent.
 The eye-catching iron handrail, evocative of a Mondrian painting, was crafted at the forge of Frog Valley Artisans, Berkeley Springs, West Virginia, by artist Mark Schwenk.
 Lowering the ceiling on the first floor of their condo did not reduce the impact of the dramatic view.
 “We love watching the ever-changing scene outside,” she said.
 “The Parade of Lights, the fireworks on New Year’s Eve and Independence Day, the concerts on City Dock at Susan Campbell Park.
 It’s everything we ever wanted and more.”
 Bruce, now president of the Tecumseh’s board, noted they had a lot of fun renovating the space, from gutting it to creating the new floor plans.
 “We did a 180-degree change,” he said.
 “And the view?
 Sweet.”
 “We never get bored,” his wife said.
 “It’s a fluid landscape, dynamic and ever-changing, a living waterfront.
 We love watching the old tall ships coming into the harbor.
 It’s the best view in Annapolis.”
 The view included a vista of Carroll Gardens on the campus of St. Mary’s School and Church.

 A visitor entering the apartment walks down a short hallway.
 On the immediate left is a sun burst of a guest bedroom, decorated in lemon yellow, white and black.
 The bed is a snowdrift of pure white, topped with a black-and-white hound’s-tooth patterned roll pillow.
 The wallpaper behind it depicts a chic Manhattan party scene.
-A brushed steel chair across from the foot of the bed has a human form.
+A brushed steel chair across from the foot of the bed has a human form which is one of the most modern bed styling tips trending now.
 The chair’s arms are, literally, arms.
-On one wall is a collection of classic New Yorker magazine cartoons.
+On one wall is a collection of classic New Yorker magazine cartoons which was remodeled a few months ago by a local company just like this Moveable Partition Maintenance.
 In one, a group of Indians is negotiating the sale of Manhattan to a cluster of Pilgrims for $24.
 Further on, the hallway opens up, to the right, on a dining room, and a kitchen on the left.